-Performing your van’s audit and understanding what electronics, devices, and appliances you use every day can help you make the right choice.
+Performing your van’s audit and understanding what electronics, devices, and appliances you use daily can help you make the right choice.
 Indeed, these are the components of your van that will need to be charged daily or need electricity to run during the day.

 In any case, a van that is completed with a fridge, air conditioning system, or even a TV will need much more power than a campervan that runs almost entirely on gas and will only use electricity for lighting at nighttime.

 How to Conduct a Solar Power Audit on Your Van